applied-numerical-algorithms-group-lbnl/Proto_Bisicles/README.md

 well-identified locations.

+#Branches
+* master holds standard BISICLES
+* dev    is the devleopment branch and I will try to leave in stable places.
+* dtg_dev is for my compulsive code saves.

 # Notes:
 * BISICLES has a very nice system for version control that uses svn and python.
 * This system has been taken out of this repository since I did not want to reprogram it for git.